xmtp/xmtp-js/README.md

-# XMTP JS Content Types
+# XMTP JS content types

 This repo provides JavaScript implementations of content types you can use with your app built with the XMTP client SDK for [JavaScript](https://github.com/xmtp/xmtp-js) or [React](https://github.com/xmtp/xmtp-web/packages/react-sdk).